morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 ## Installation and Deployment of Brute-Framework V2

 Installation:

 The installation is easy you just need to have the requirements satisfied and the installer downloaded.

 REQUIREMENTS:

-- 32GB or high USB 3.0 Pendrive
+- 32GB or high USB 3.0 Pen drive
 - Windows 10/11
-- System must have atleast 4GB ram with a resonable processor Thats it.
+- System must have at least 4GB ram with a reasonable processor That's it.

 Deployment:

-To run the project you need to first install the latest installer from my download links given below which gets updated once a new realese is done.
+To run the project you need to first install the latest installer from my download links given below which gets updated once a new release is done.

 ```url
 https://mega.nz/file/H7oVnBDA#1OcEjx1iIydY38fq0_KdaLLtXgHBB0z1lCpru_28yxg